sebnitu/BaseWeb/README.md

 #### For Docs

 * Add copy button feature for example code blocks
-* Want to try collapsable variable, function and mixin displays for the docs (accordion style).
-Might help with navigating through all of them more easily.
 * Add hash tags back to the URL when clicking internal page links.
 * Add a table of contents widget.
 * Automatic SVG compilation.
 SVGs saved to `img > svg` should get compiled to a single file in `img` called `svg-difs.svg` for use in SVG sprites.
 Source: [Icon System with SVG Sprites by Chris Coyier](http://css-tricks.com/svg-sprites-use-better-icon-fonts/)